alukosdev/ccsp/concepts/identity/mfa.md

 ---
-icon: stop
 label: MFA
 ---

 !!!danger
-This page has not yet been revised for 2022.
+This page is currently queued for revision.
 !!!

-# Multifactor Authentication (MFA)
+# Multifactor Authentication (MFA)*

 ## Acronyms, Abbreviations, and Initialisms